binaryage/totalfinder-web/licensing.md

 ## TotalFinder updates

-When you buy a license you may freely update to all TotalFinder versions within one major OS release.
+When you buy a license you may freely update to all TotalFinder versions within one major macOS release.
-For example by buying TotalFinder today you will get free updates for all versions compatible with Mavericks (OS X 10.9).
-Please keep TotalFinder up-to-date to prevent compatibility issues with system updates.
+Please keep TotalFinder up-to-date to prevent any potential compatibility issues with system updates.

-A new major OS release (OS X 10.10?) will probably require substantial rewrites and intensive testing.
-I may charge existing users an upgrade fee for a new OS.
+A new major macOS release might require substantial rewrites and intensive testing.
+I might decide to charge existing users an upgrade fee.
 I expect it to be 50% of the full price.
 But historically I was able to reuse most of my work in new OS releases.
 All updates have been free of charge so far.

 ## TotalFinder and your privacy